 The name Maud Gonne is synonymous with Yeats’ work, and she proved to be his greatest source of inspiration.

-However, while his poems are unabashed and drenched in romantic flurry, one fact you probably didn’t know about W.B.
+However, while his best poems are unabashed and drenched in romantic flurry, one fact you probably didn’t know about W.B.
 Yeats is that they only consummated their romantic relationship some 20 years after they first met.